 By the time I returned to Thetis the clouds were gone but it was still rather humid.
 The wind was now stronger, up to 16 knots coming from the SE, but the water was fairly calm.
 I occupied myself with washing the deck and the cockpit.
 Thetis, pushed by the SE wind, drifted very close to a plastic can marking an unused permanent mooring.
 The can was bumping on the hull making an unpleasant noise.
 I caught the mooring and tied the boat to it with a line after letting out more chain.
 Now Thetis, tied in two places, is very secure, stable, and quiet.
 In the early afternoon the US flagged S/Y Bloom arrived and anchored next to Thetis.
 I told them that they could use one of the other two unused moorings but they were quite content with their anchoring.
 Later I met her crew, an American couple, who came aboard Thetis for a cup of coffee.
 Tom is an English literature professor who took, like me, early retirement in order to spend more time sailing.
 His wife, Abbey, is a human relations consultant.
 They bought their boat in France about 14 months ago and are on their way to SE Turkey where they will winter.

 Later the crews of Bloom and Thetis went to Obelix for dinner.
 We had a wonderful salad, and a sensational plate of tiny fried shrimps.
 Alas, due to the weather there was no fresh fish.
 Instead we had a good pastichio (baked macaroni with a meat béchamel sauce).
 All for €30 for the three of us!
 While eating we met Peter, a colorful Greek speaking Welsh musician who has been living here in Maltezana for 25 years.

-This evening’s forecast calls for strong SE winds of force 5-6 but they are expected to diminish and veer by Wednesday.
+This evening’s forecast called for strong SE winds of force 5-6 but they were expected to diminish and veer by Wednesday.